The Ultimate Guide for Stay-At-Home Moms Returning to Work

-Speaking of resume gaps, that’s a huge stressor for stay at home moms going back to work so let’s talk about how to tackle that!
+Speaking of resume gaps, that’s a huge stressor for stay-at-home moms going back to work so let’s talk about how to tackle that!

 First off, own the gap and be honest about it in interviews.
-The straight forward and confident answer you can give is that you chose to leave the workforce to focus on childcare full-time for X number of years and now you are eager to bring your skills and experience back to work outside the home.
-You’ll then talk about your previous work history and highlight skills you’ve developed as a stay at home parent – there are a lot!
+The straightforward and confident answer you can give is that you chose to leave the workforce to focus on childcare full-time for X number of years and now you are eager to bring your skills and experience back to work outside the home.
+You’ll then talk about your previous work history and highlight skills you’ve developed as a stay-at-home parent – there are a lot!

 Before you get to the interview stage though, remember that work does not need to be full-time or even paid to be included on your resume.
 Include relevant volunteer experiences, part-time jobs, entrepreneurial ventures, and project-based work.
 These experiences matter and can be included under Experience or Volunteer on your resume.

 Going back to work after being a stay-at-home mom can be challenging, but it’s also very doable and can lead you down a new exciting path.
 The effort and hard work you put in now will pay off once you nail that interview, land the position, and prove to yourself that you’ve totally got this!

 For more information, check out Resume-Now’s infographic on the path moms are taking to return to work.